 I would love to record some of these shows and be able to mix them.
 I would love that actually.
 There’s something pretty special about an album that’s a different sound.
 This is just a thought, going back to the time we live in now- this time of music I think that we have to be willing to take chances and not just do the same old thing.
 What I mean by that is like make an acoustic record, make a covers record, make an EP, put out a single, put out an LP, mix it up.
 There’s no rulebook anymore about “you have to do this or do this.”
 An album cycle truly is undefined today, so I think mixing up the type of experience that’s created is important for all artists and I would hope to give fans of Rooney something different each time.
 I don’t mean different like “I need to reinvent my sound.”
 I just mean different like the product is different.
 It’s not the same type of experience and I’m not going about it the same way.

-Thanks to Robert Schwartzman for being part of our Quick Six Interview!
-I’ll have a review of the Break the Wall 2019 Tour later this week, so check back in for that.
+Thanks to Robert Schwartzman for his time – I’ll have a review of the Break the Wall 2019 Tour later this week, so check back in for that.
 Check below to see Rooney in a city near you!

 BREAK THE WALL 2019 TOUR – LIVE & ACOUSTIC!